syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/Data-Bindings.md

 ### Adding AllDayAppointments

 AllDayAppointment is for setting appointmet for fullday by using `ShowAllDay` property in the `ScheduleAppointment`.
 Create the collection of the `ScheduleAppointments` by setting required details using above mentioned properties for each appointment.
-And then assign the created collection to the `Appointment` property of `SfSchedule` as like in below code example.
+And then assign the created collection to the `Appointments` property of `SfSchedule` as like in below code example.

 {% highlight c# %}